An estimated 55% to 94% of newborns whose mothers used opioids while pregnant experience neonatal abstinence syndrome.

 “The increase in cases of the neonatal abstinence syndrome corresponds with the reported rise in opioid use during pregnancy, which is attributed to the more liberal use of prescribed opioids for pain control in pregnant women, illicit use of opioids such as oxycodone and heroin, and a dramatic increase in opioid-substitution programs for the treatment of opioid addiction,” wrote Karen McQueen, RN, PhD, and Jodie Murphy-Oikonen, MSW, PhD, of Lakehead University in Thunder Bay, Ontario, Canada.
 “The pattern of opioid use has also shifted from an inner-city, low-income population to a more socioeconomically and demographically diverse population that includes pregnant women.”

-An estimated 55% to 94% of newborns whose mothers used opioids while pregnant experience NAS, also called neonatal drug withdrawal syndrome and neonatal withdrawal.
+According to research by Babywearing International, an estimated 55% to 94% of newborns whose mothers used opioids while pregnant experience NAS, also called neonatal drug withdrawal syndrome and neonatal withdrawal.
 The investigators note that some researchers’ use of these terms to refer to non-opioid substances can cause confusion, particularly since tools for assessing the syndrome were developed only for opioid exposure.

 “The inconsistent terminology can lead to challenges in understanding the magnitude and complexity of the syndrome, the presenting signs, and the most effective treatment strategies,” they wrote.
 The researchers describe true, opioid-related neonatal abstinence syndrome as primarily involving the central and autonomic nervous systems and the gastrointestinal system.
 When symptoms appear, typically within the first few days after birth with variations in timing, they can include mild tremors and irritability on the milder end up to fever, excessive weight loss, and seizures in more severe cases.